james-huang/james-huang.github.io/_posts/2015-07-19-setting-up-your-own-blog.md

 [Jekyll](http://jekyllrb.com/) takes [Markdown](https://en.wikipedia.org/wiki/Markdown), HTML/CSS and some simple [Ruby](https://www.ruby-lang.org/) based templating to generate blog sites.
 Don't worry if you don't know Jekyll or Markdown or Ruby.

-1. Install Jekyll by running
-  {% highlight bash %}
-  gem install jekyll
-  {% endhighlight %}
+1. If you don't have ruby, you can get it [here](https://www.ruby-lang.org/en/downloads/).
 2. If you don't have the gem package manager you can get it [here](https://rubygems.org/pages/download).
-3. If you don't have ruby, you can get it [here](https://www.ruby-lang.org/en/downloads/).
+3. Install Jekyll by running ``gem install jekyll``

 ## Part 3: WEB 2.0